GabeHeath/TI3-Tracker/README.txt

 Turn tracker todo:

+Fix slide indicators when Naalu slide present

+Rework 3-4 players so the order goes from the lowest SC and loops.
+Trim to 3 or 4 slides with information for both SC's chosen.

+find a better way to hide arrows if only one slide left.
+If bonuses remove a slide then it doens't work.
+I think.
+Maybe if you click pass on last slide it will.

 create restore slides function for new round.

 fix bugs for when people move stuff around in tracker after the round has started.